mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 **"End of file seen and there were open elements"**:

 - This is a bit ambiguous, but basically refers to the fact there are open elements that need to be properly closed.
-The lines numbers point to the last few lines of the file, and this error message comes with a line of code that points out an example of an open element:
+The line numbers point to the last few lines of the file, and this error message comes with a line of code that points out an example of an open element:
 example: `<a href="https://www.mozilla.org/>link to Mozilla homepage</a> ↩ </ul>↩ </body>↩</html>`

 > Note: An attribute missing a closing quote can result in an open element because the rest of the document is interpreted as the attribute's content.